eugeniopaglino/RWorkshopBase/README.md

+# Introduction to R Workshop

 Introduction to R and the `tidyverse` workshop for Demography and Sociology students at the University of Pennsylvania.
-You can see the slides [here](https://htmlpreview.github.io/?https://github.com/eugeniopaglino/RWorkshopBase/blob/main/RWorkshopBase.html)
+You can see the slides [here](https://htmlpreview.github.io/?https://github.com/eugeniopaglino/RWorkshopBase/blob/main/RWorkshopBase.html).

 If you want to dowload all of this repository's code to your own machine, you should open a Terminal sessions (if on Mac) or a Command Prompt (if on Windows) and type the following commands: